Activity note: Check-in available from 3:00 p.m.

 Dinner: The motorcoach will depart for the Santa Fe Opera where we will enjoy dinner, including wine and dessert, at the open-air cantina on the beautifully landscaped rehearsal grounds.
 The featured speaker will offer an informative talk about this evening's opera during the dessert course.

-Activity note: Walking up to one mile over the course of the day over paved and unpaved terrain; standing during the studio visit.
+Activity note: Walking up to one mile over the course of the day over paved and unpaved terrain; optional hiking at Ghost Ranch; standing during the studio visit.

 Breakfast: Hotel buffet.

-Morning: We'll board our motorcoach and depart for Abiquiu and Ghost Ranch, Georgia O'Keeffe's first New Mexico home.
-The ranch is now a retreat under the auspices of the Presbyterian church, which maintains three small museums on site and also several hiking trails into the red-rock country that O'Keeffe's paintings made famous.
+Morning: We'll board our motorcoach and travel 60 miles north to Abiquiu and Ghost Ranch, Georgia O'Keeffe's first New Mexico home.
+The ranch is now a retreat operated by the Presbyterian church, which maintains three small museums on site and also several hiking trails into the red-rock country that O'Keeffe's paintings made famous.
 While her Ghost Ranch house is now in private hands and not open to visitors, we will have the opportunity to see the landscape that so enchanted O'Keeffe that she moved permanently to the area.
-In addition, the small paleontology, anthropology and art museums are definitely worth a look.
+There are several hiking trails in the area; in addition, the small paleontology, anthropology and art museums are definitely worth a look.

 Lunch: At the Ghost Ranch cafeteria, enjoy a buffet plus water, coffee, tea, and soft drinks.